Cancer Prevention: Live Longer With These Simple Steps

 There are currently two FDA-approved vaccines known to protect against cancer:

-- The HPV (human papillomavirus vaccine, Gardasil 9) which protects against cervical, vaginal, and vulvar cancers in females and anal cancer in both females and males
+- The HPV (human papillomavirus vaccine, Gardasil 9) which protects against cervical, vaginal, and vulvar cancers in females; anal and oropharyngeal cancer in both females and males; and penile cancer in males.

 - The hepatitis B vaccine which reduces the risk of HBV-induced liver cancer.

 Cancer treatment vaccines are also making their way to market.
 In 2010, the FDA approved sipuleucel-T (Provenge), for use in some men with metastatic prostate cancer.
-Cancer Treatment vaccines are different to preventive vaccines such as Gardasil in that they are given once cancer has developed.
+Cancer Treatment vaccines are different to preventive vaccines such as Gardasil 9 in that they are given once cancer has developed, and they are a form of immunotherapy.
 Some cancer treatment vaccines are specifically tailored to each individual person and boost the body's natural defenses to fight cancer.

 9. Protect Yourself From Infections